 Our artists can custom design something just for you or replicate an idea you bring to us.
 Remember getting a tattoo is about YOU.
 You are changing your body, for the rest of your life.
 So be smart and take your time deciding.
 Find an artist with who you feel comfortable, and check out their work.
 If you like the tattoos they have done in the past, then talk to them about your design ideas.
 Our artists are more than happy to help you design your tattoo.

 Contact artist via e-mail.
 We require a (non-refundable) deposit that will be deducted from the price of your tattoo.
 If you are 15 minutes late or miss or cancel your appointment, your deposit will not be refunded.
 Think of the shop like a hair salon.
 We’re working on a schedule and can’t keep our other clients waiting.

 Correct.
 You will not get it back.
 Cancellations or changes must be made 72 hours before your appointment or you will lose your deposit.

 If you are sick or have been exposed to Covid we will happily move your appointment with no penalty.
 We are doing this on the honour system so please be accountable.

 Being tattooed can be stressful on your body.
 You’re being poked with a needle and it can be emotionally and physically exhausting.
 Come in well rested and well fed before your appointment.

 A good tattoo should cost exactly what the artist’s time is worth.
 Our min charge is $100 and we charge an hourly rate of $180 per hour.

 YES!
-If you’re happy with your service at Tattoo Zoo, tips are always appreciated.
+If you’re happy with your service at Tattoo Zoo, tips of any size are always appreciated.